AI Task Time

 “Draft a basic freelance services agreement covering scope, payment, IP ownership, and kill fee”

-Summary · Draft a basic freelance services agreement that covers scope of work, payment terms, intellectual property ownership, and a kill fee clause — a standard but legally significant document that blends contract law knowledge with practical business needs.
+Summary · Draft a basic freelance services agreement that covers project scope, payment terms, intellectual property ownership, and a kill fee (compensation if the client cancels mid-project).
+All four elements are standard in freelance contract law and represent a moderately well-defined drafting task.

 AI verdict · good